Pharmacologically resistant (treatment-resistant) depression

 • Incorrectly selected therapy (dose, drug, duration);

-• Failure to comply with doctor's recommendations due to low motivation;
+• Failure to follow doctor's recommendations due to low motivation;

 • Side effects of antidepressants;